pniederlag/docs-1/docs/3.x/installation.md

 ## Step 2: Set the File Permissions

 ::: tip
-If you used Composer to download Craft, you can probably safely skip this step.
+If you used `composer create-project` to download Craft, you can probably safely skip this step.
 :::

 For Craft to run properly, PHP needs to be able to write to the following places: